Jaisalmer Fort Jain temples

-Jaisalmer Fort Jain temples is a group of 7 Jain temples inside Jaisalmer Fort in state of Rajasthan.
-The Jaisalmer Fort is UNESCO World Heritage Site as part of Hill Forts of Rajasthan and is famous for its ancient Jain temples.
-The temples are well known for their intricate carvings and attract many tourists and religious devotees.
+Jaisalmer Fort Jain temples is a group of seven Śvetāmbara Jain temples inside Jaisalmer Fort in the Indian state of Rajasthan.
+It is a World Heritage Site of UNESCO as part of Hill Forts of Rajasthan.

 History

 Jaisalmer Fort has a complex of seven Jain temples built by yellow sandstone during 12-16th century.
 Chandraprabha temple was built in 1509 CE.
 Askaran Chopra of merta built a huge temple dedicated to Sambhavanatha housing more than 600 idols and Gyan Bhandar (grand library) with oldest hand written books scripted on Bhojpatra and Tadputra.
 There are about 1,000 old manuscripts written on palm leaf with painted wooden covers.
 These manuscripts dates back to 12th century.
 The library also contains paintings, astrological charts, and a copy of dronacharya's Oghaniryaktivritti.
 Chopra Panchaji built Ashtapadh temple inside the fort.

 Sambhavanatha temple and Parshvanath temple houses inscription dated 1440 CE and 1416 CE installed during the reign of Rawal Dūdā.